More Screen Time For Teens Linked To ADHD Symptoms

 When considered with previous research showing that greater social media use is associated with depression in teens, the new study suggests that "excessive digital media use doesn't seem to be great for [their] mental health," he adds.

-Previous research has shown that watching television or playing video games on a consul put teenagers at a slightly higher risk of developing ADHD behaviors.
+Previous research has shown that watching television or playing video games on a console put teenagers at a slightly higher risk of developing ADHD behaviors.
 But less is known about the impact of computers, tablets and smartphones.

 Because these tools have evolved very rapidly, there's been little research into the impact of these new technologies on us, says Jenny Radesky, a pediatrician at the University of Michigan, who wrote an editorial about the new study for JAMA.